Rent-My-Tent/Rent-My-Tent/README.md

 * What are their pain points?
   - No easy way to buy or sell second hand tents.
 * What is your product's value proposition?
+  - Give your tent a new lease of life
+  - Keeping your tent under the stars
+  - Pass on your tent
+  - Pay it forward, with a tent!
+  - No tent left behind
 * What is your distribution and go-to-market strategy?
 Who can you partner with?
+  - We can partner with festivals
 * What are the risks associated with your solution?
+  - We can mitigate the risk that Facebook Marketplace takes over the world!
 * What is the impact of your solution?
 How will it be measured?
+  - The reuse of tents will reduce the production of them; helping save time, money, energy and resources.

 ## Week Three
 Coming soon!